twedl/sec-data-parser/README.md

 Decodes binary files when provided.
 Extracts included `XBRL` (enclosed in `<XBRL></XBRL>` tags) as a `String`, but does not attempt to parse XBRL, which is an entirely separate format.

+## @twedl

+fooling around with this crate to see if I can get it to work for me